Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Since our reconciliation in 1980, we’ve completely rebuilt our marriage.
 We had to destroy the old foundation—selfishness—and rebuild upon the rock—Jesus.
 We used a perfect blueprint—the Bible—and now our home stands firm.

-We also created a new landscape for our marriage, planting hedges around it for protection.
+Also, we also created a new landscape for our marriage, planting hedges around it for protection.
 What are hedges?
 Hedges are boundaries.
 In Mark 12:1 Jesus said, “A man planted a vineyard and set a hedge around it.”
 First, the man planted a vineyard.
 Think of your marriage as a vineyard.
 You “planted” it the day you said, I do.

-Next, the man in the parable placed a hedge around his vineyard.
+The man in the parable placed a hedge around his vineyard.
 Why?
 Several reasons: to protect it from intrusion by animals and thieves; to keep his vines inside his vineyard; and to separate his territory from his neighbor’s.

 A hedge makes the statement, “Private Property, No Trespassing.”
 The symbolic hedges around our marriages serve the same purposes.
 As married couples, our goal, as co-owners of our vineyard, is to keep the good things in —and the bad things out.